opsmop/opsmop/docs/source/advanced.rst

 are optional.
 These are the features that you should learn second, or maybe third, after trying out a few modules.

+As we have mentioned, the use of the declarative module system in OpsMop is 100% optional.
+You can easily just use OpsMop as a layer to call remote python RPC functions, and you can also intermix raw imperative python with the declarative modules.

-Many simple configurations in OpsMop may simply use modules like :ref:`module_service`, :ref:`module_package`, and :ref:`module_file`, and will not need all of these features, but it is also likely that every OpsMop configuration will want to use at least some of the features explained below.
+Many simple configurations in OpsMop may simply use modules like :ref:`module_service`, :ref:`module_package`, and :ref:`module_file`, and will not need many modules, but they are worth exploring.

-OpsMop encourages random-access learning.
+It is also important OpsMop encourages random-access learning.

 The language examples below will refer to many modules detailed further in the :ref:`modules` section, so feel free to jump back and forth.
 The best way to understand these features is to consult